yenchiah/data-science-book-uva/syllabus.md

 Data collection is a topic that could take a very long time to explain and is mostly out of the scope of this course.

 {: .note }
 > Notice that the course instructor writes the syllabus from the first-person perspective.
+The target audience for this document is students, and thus, we use "you" to refer to the students who are reading this document.

 ## Learning Goals